Norris Perne & French LLP MI Sells 46 Shares of Thermo Fisher Scientific Inc. (NYSE:TMO)

-Norris Perne & French LLP MI decreased its position in Thermo Fisher Scientific Inc. (NYSE:TMO – Free Report) by 0.2% during the 1st quarter, HoldingsChannel.com reports.
-The firm owned 24,727 shares of the medical research company’s stock after selling 46 shares during the period.
-Norris Perne & French LLP MI’s holdings in Thermo Fisher Scientific were worth $14,247,000 as of its most recent SEC filing.
+Norris Perne & French LLP MI cut its holdings in shares of Thermo Fisher Scientific Inc. (NYSE:TMO – Free Report) by 0.2% during the 1st quarter, HoldingsChannel.com reports.
+The fund owned 24,727 shares of the medical research company’s stock after selling 46 shares during the period.
+Norris Perne & French LLP MI’s holdings in Thermo Fisher Scientific were worth $14,247,000 at the end of the most recent quarter.

 Several other hedge funds and other institutional investors have also recently modified their holdings of the company.
 Vanguard Group Inc. raised its stake in shares of Thermo Fisher Scientific by 1.3% in the 3rd quarter.
 Vanguard Group Inc. now owns 32,166,910 shares of the medical research company’s stock valued at $16,314,735,000 after purchasing an additional 406,844 shares during the period.
 State Street Corp increased its position in shares of Thermo Fisher Scientific by 0.8% in the third quarter.
 State Street Corp now owns 16,158,876 shares of the medical research company’s stock valued at $8,200,398,000 after acquiring an additional 135,437 shares during the last quarter.
 Morgan Stanley increased its position in shares of Thermo Fisher Scientific by 17.7% in the fourth quarter.
 Morgan Stanley now owns 11,730,063 shares of the medical research company’s stock valued at $6,459,629,000 after acquiring an additional 1,764,312 shares during the last quarter.
 Price T Rowe Associates Inc. MD increased its position in shares of Thermo Fisher Scientific by 1.8% in the fourth quarter.
 Price T Rowe Associates Inc. MD now owns 9,123,657 shares of the medical research company’s stock valued at $5,024,306,000 after acquiring an additional 161,344 shares during the last quarter.
 Finally, Moneta Group Investment Advisors LLC increased its position in shares of Thermo Fisher Scientific by 104,536.8% in the fourth quarter.
 Moneta Group Investment Advisors LLC now owns 8,355,245 shares of the medical research company’s stock valued at $4,601,150,000 after acquiring an additional 8,347,260 shares during the last quarter.
 Institutional investors and hedge funds own 96.33% of the company’s stock.